-- Ensure accessibility to public transportation in the Pueblo community by carefully planning and executing transit services. - Support the system's day-to-day clientele made up of 42 percent adults, 37 percent seniors, and persons with disabilities, and Medicare cardholders, 19 percent students and 2 percent children less than 6 years of age. - Fully utilize resources afforded to provide quality transportation services. - Strengthen safety awareness programs for employees and the public. - Ensure credible programs to meet the growing demand for reliable, safe, and convenient transit services.
+- Ensure accessibility to public transportation in the Pueblo community by carefully planning and executing transit services. - Support the system's day-to-day clientele made up of 43% adults, 38% seniors, and persons with disabilities, and Medicare cardholders, 17% students and 2% children less than 6 years of age. - Fully utilize resources afforded to provide quality transportation services. - Strengthen safety awareness programs for employees and the public. - Ensure credible programs to meet the growing demand for reliable, safe and convenient transit services.

-Pueblo Transit provides fixed-route service on 11 routes through the City of Pueblo.
+Pueblo Transit provides fixed route service on eleven routes through the City of Pueblo.
 The system is sometimes referred to as a pulse system, with the majority of vehicles arriving at the Downtown Transit Center at the top and bottom of each hour to facilitate transfers.
-Service frequency varies from every half hour to every hour.
+Service frequency varies from every thirty minutes to every hour.

-Pueblo Transit services are provided Monday through Friday from 6:30 am to 6:30 pm and Saturdays from 8:30 https://www.pueblo.us/DocumentCenter/View/647/North-Side-Historical-Context?bidId= am to 6:30 pm.
+Pueblo Transit services are provided Monday through Friday from 6:00 am to 6:30 pm and Saturdays from 8:00 am to 6:30 pm.
 Peak hours are from 6:30 am to 8:30 am and 2:30 pm to 4:30 pm.
-Pueblo Transit has identified peak hours of service for the Mall route to be from 9:00 am to 5:00 pm, Monday through Saturday, and provides 30-minute service for that route during those hours.
-Pueblo Transit also has identified peak hours of service for the Highland Park route to be 9:00 am to 5:00 pm, Monday through Saturday, and provides 30-minute service for that route during those hours.
-Pueblo Transit schedules and service hours are summarized below by Table 5.
+Pueblo Transit has identified peak hours of service for the Mall route to be from 9:00 am to 5:00 pm, Monday through Saturday, and provides 30 minute service for that route during those hours.
+Pueblo Transit has also identified peak hours of service for the Highland Park route to be 9:00 am to 5:00 pm, Monday through Saturday, and provides 30 minute service for that route during those hours.
+Pueblo Transit schedules and service hours are summarized below by Table 4.

-3 Adam Thomas, A. (2007), Colorado Cultural Resource Survey Report Phase1: Pueblo's Northside Neighborhood (Estes Park, CO: Historitecture, 2007), p, 34,
+3 Thomas, A. (2007), The Northside Intensive Historic Building Survey, Estes Park, CO, Historitecture.